 11 Terms You Might Hear and Wonder What They Mean

-According to the American Dental Association, “prosthodontics is the dental specialty pertaining to the diagnosis, treatment planning, rehabilitation and maintenance of the oral function, comfort, appearance and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues using biocompatible substitutes.”
-In short, a prosthodontist is dentist who specializes in dental prosthesis and the restoration or replacement of teeth.
+According to the American Dental Association, “prosthodontics is the dental specialty pertaining to the diagnosis, treatment planning, rehabilitation, and maintenance of the oral function, comfort, appearance, and health of patients with clinical conditions associated with missing or deficient teeth and/or oral and maxillofacial tissues using biocompatible substitutes.”
+In short, a prosthodontist is a dentist who specializes in dental prosthesis and the restoration or replacement of teeth.
 A prosthodontist typically has three extra years of training.

-After a while your dentures may start to feel loose or less comfortable.
-This is not an uncommon occurrence for which there is a relatively easy and affordable fix.
+After a while, your dentures may start to feel loose or less comfortable.
+This is not an uncommon occurrence and there is a relatively easy and affordable fix.
 Denture relining is the reshaping of the underside of the denture to make it fit better against your gums.
 Relining affects only the fit of the dentures, not the appearance.